karunamali/SauceDemoProject/README.md

 # SauceDemo Automation Testing Project

 This is a Selenium WebDriver automation project using Java, TestNG, and ExtentReports.
-The project automates test scenarios for the [SauceDemo](https://www.saucedemo.com/v1/) application, including positive and negative login test cases with data-driven testing from Excel.
+The project automates key test scenarios for the [SauceDemo](https://www.saucedemo.com/v1/) application, including login, cart, checkout, and product filtering functionalities.

-## Features
+## ✅ Features

 - Automated browser testing using Selenium WebDriver
-- Data-driven login test using Excel
+- Data-driven login testing using Excel
-- ExtentReports integration for detailed test reports
+- ExtentReports integration for detailed test reporting
 - Screenshot capture for failed test cases
-- Modular code with BaseTest and reusable utilities
+- Modular code structure with reusable utilities
+- Functional tests: login, add to cart, checkout, and product filters

 ---